typescript-eslint/typescript-eslint/docs/linting/troubleshooting/FORMATTING.md

 title: What About Formatting?
 ---

-We strongly recommend you do not use ESLint for formatting.
+We strongly recommend against using ESLint for formatting.
-We strongly recommend you use [Prettier](https://prettier.io), [dprint](https://dprint.dev), or an equivalent.
+We strongly recommend using [Prettier](https://prettier.io), [dprint](https://dprint.dev), or an equivalent instead.

 ## Formatters vs. Linters